SCHH-Commons/presentations/ai-intro/index.md

 ## What is a Chatbot?

 All of the major AI developers provide chatbots for interacting with their LLMs.
-Most of these are available under a *fremium* business model that offers basic services for free while charging for premium features, advanced functionality, or additional services.
+Most of these are available under a *Freemium* business model that offers basic services for free while charging for premium features, advanced functionality, or additional services.

 A chatbot is an AI-powered software application designed to simulate human-like conversations through text or voice interactions.